Residential Market Rebounds: May Posts Strongest Sales Volume in Six Months

 - Sales Volume: May marked a distinct peak in transaction velocity, officially breaking the sluggish trend seen during the winter months.

-- Pricing Pressure: Despite the fluctuation in interest rates, median home prices continued their upward climb.
-Persistent demand chasing limited housing supply is keeping property values at historic highs.
+- Pricing Pressure: Despite the fluctuation in interest rates, median home prices continued their upward climb, with the median reaching $429,300 — up 1.3% year-over-year.

 Market Context